Stat27/Stock-Market-Moniter/README.md

 #### 4. plotters
 We use plotters to generate the stock data plot
 #### 5. ta
-We use ta to get the RSI data
+We use ta to get the RSI and MACD data

 ## Financial analysis algorithm
 Firstly, we retrieve the stock data for a specific period (6 months) by utilizing the get_quote_history method from the yahoo_finance_api.